hamzaabbasminhas/hamza-abbas/task3/README.md

 ## Reports

-After running the tests, you can find the following reports:
+After running the tests, you can find the Extent Reports in:
-- Allure Report: `allure-results/`
-- TestNG Report: `test-output/`
+- `test-output/ExtentReport.html`

+### Viewing Extent Reports

+1. Navigate to the `test-output` directory
+2. Open `ExtentReport.html` in any web browser
+3. The report includes:
+   - Test execution summary
+   - Detailed test steps
+   - Request and response information
+   - Test status (Pass/Fail)
+   - System information
+   - Timestamps for each step

+### Report Features

+The Extent Reports include:
+- Test execution summary with pass/fail statistics
+- Detailed test steps with timestamps
+- Request and response information for API calls
+- System information and environment details
+- Screenshots (if configured)
+- Test execution time
+- Test history and trends

 ## Docker Support